This post may contain affiliate links. Please see my disclosure policy for more details.

 The Blue Mountains National Park is less than two hours west of the city, and one of the best day trips you can do from Sydney.

-You can either join a guided tour or follow my one-day itinerary to visit the Blue Mountains using public transport.
+You can either join a guided tour or follow my Blue Mountains day trip itinerary, which can be followed by car or public transport.
 Check out the views from these beautiful lookouts in the Blue Mountains for inspiration!

 6. Do the Bondi to Coogee Walk